-A fundamental principle of the preparation of financial statements in accordance with IFRS is the judgement that an entity will continue in existence as a going concern for a period of at least 12 months from the end of the reporting period, which contemplates continuity of operations and the realisation of assets and settlement of liabilities occurring in the ordinary course of business.
+A fundamental principle of the preparation of financial statements in accordance with IFRS is the judgement that an entity will continue in existence as a going concern for a period of at least 12 months from signing of the Annual Report, which contemplates continuity of operations and the realisation of assets and settlement of liabilities occurring in the ordinary course of business.

-In reaching its conclusion, the Board has considered the risks that could impact the Company's liquidity over the period ending 30 June 2026 (the "Going Concern period").
+In reaching its conclusion, the Board has considered the risks that could impact the Company's liquidity over the period from 29 May 2024 to 31 May 2025 (the "Going Concern Period").
 There were no events or conditions identified beyond this period which may cast significant doubt on the company's ability to continue as a going concern.